quercia-dev/birdclef2025/README.md

 To compare the final performance of the models, we used Kaggle's hidden test feature.
 We had to proceed in this way because the full model was trained on the complete dataset, leaving no validation data.

-We tracked the effect of various training changes to accuracy: augmenting underrepresented classes, running Curriculum Learning with the soundscapes and taking different stages throughout the training phase of the model.
+We tracked the effect of various training changes to accuracy: augmenting underrepresented classes, running Curriculum Learning with the Soundscapes and taking different stages throughout the training phase of the model.
 We summarized these results in the following table (hash 6f4a47ac):

 ```
 | Soundscape | Fold | Augmentation      |       |